New Jersey first lady Tammy Murphy suspends run for U.S. Senate

 Murphy threw her hat into the ring in November to replace embattled Democratic Sen. Bob Menendez, who announced Thursday that he would not be seeking the nomination as a Democrat while he battles federal corruption charges.
 But he left the door open to running as an independent, saying "hopeful that my exoneration will take place this summer and allow me to pursue my candidacy."

-Murphy dropping out of the race clears the path for Rep. Andy Kim to win the Democratic nomination.
+Murphy dropping out of the race clears the path for Rep. Andy Kim to win the Democratic nomination during New Jersey's June 4 Democratic primary.
+Kim was first elected to the House in 2018.

+While Murphy did not directly address Kim or Menendez during her announcement, she did offer up a message for the state's next senator.

+"New Jersey's next senator must focus on the issues of our time and not be mired in tearing others down while dividing the people of our party and state," Murphy said.
+"I'm making this decision because this campaign has never been about me.
+And right now, I know the best thing we can do for New Jersey is to unite and focus on the real issues at hand."

+New Jersey's other seat in the Senate, held by Democrat Cory Booker, is not up for election this year.

-With her race for Senate over, Murphy said she'll be using her time to focus on getting President Biden reelected and ensuring victories for Democrats in New Jersey.
+With her race for Senate over, Murphy said she'll be using her time to focus on getting President Biden reelected and ensuring victories for Democrats in New Jersey, as Democrats across the U.S compete to maintain control of the Senate.

 "With Donald Trump on the ballot and so much at stake for our nation, I will not, in good conscience, waste resources tearing down a fellow Democrat," she said.